Wu Tsai Human Performance Clinician-Scientist Fellowship

 • I work on disease focused research.
 How does that fit in to human performance?

 • The Alliance examines health from a standpoint of peak performance rather than disease.
-Below is an example of how you might reframe a project that focuses on restoring function in a patient population to one that focuses on understanding the “peak performers” for whom the functional improvement is greatest.
+Below is an example of how you might reframe a project.

 • Do I have to commit to 2 years?